eficode-academy/oidc-oauth2-katas/protecting-apis.md

 		});
 ```

-Retry the get-by-id operation, which should now succeed.
+Retry the get-by-id operation, which should now succeed (since the API
+has no persistence and creates random object IDs at startup, remember
+to also update `OBJID`).

 Optionally, add the `:write` scope to the object-store `POST` method in the API, replacing the `//allowScopes(['xxx'])`.